 Who was involved

 The research was led by Prof Alberto Saiani, School of Natural Sciences, Department of Materials, and Prof Aline F. Miller, School of Engineering, Department of Chemical Engineering with the support of Prof Julie Gough, School of Natural Sciences, Department of Materials.

 Over the past 15 years, their work has focussed on developing a technological platform for the design of fully defined non-animal-based 3D scaffolds.
 This was achieved through a range of funding including university seed funding, UKRI fellowship and industrial funding.
-The proof-of-concept work has been finalised and the materials have been commercialised.
-The current phase of the work focusses on working in collaboration with academics across the biomedical field to demonstrate the applicability of the material to tackle end-users’ challenges.
+The proof-of-concept work has been finalised and the current phase of the work focuses on collaborating with academics across the biomedical field to demonstrate the applicability of the material to tackle end-users’ challenges.

-The platform technology developed has now been commercialised through a start-up company founded by Prof Saiani and Prof Miller in 2013: Manchester BIOGEL Ltd. They have a licence agreement in place to exploit the know-how developed in their group for hydrogel manufacture.
-They are selling the hydrogels for R&D use and are finding applications within 3D cell culture, 3D bioprinting and within drug discovery.
+The platform technology developed has now been commercialised through a start-up company founded by Prof Saiani and Prof Miller in 2013: Manchester BIOGEL Ltd. Manchester BIOGEL has a licence agreement in place to exploit the know-how developed in Prof Saiani and Prof Millers group for hydrogel manufacture and are selling the hydrogels to academia and industry in the biomedical field across the world.